oddbird/oddleventy/content/work/timedesigner.md

 ## Design and Development

-### CSS Grid
+### Creating a Flexible Schedule with CSS Grid and Custom Properties

-One of the key features we built was a flexible resource planning area.
+One of the key features we built was a flexible resource planning `scenario`.

+{{ embed.figure(
+  data=fullgrid,
+  caption='An example of a scenario when many items, or experiences, are added to the planning grid.'
+) }}

 Each scenario has an editable start and end time which we use to calculate the total number of minutes in a school day.
 We pass this data to a CSS variable on the grid container.